organisciak/dissertation/document/6_subjective.md

 Figure @fig:tastegrokkingPerformance shows the performance of an all-worker aggregation for each individual taste-grokking experiment, in order to demonstrate the range of overall prediction quality related to different profiling sets.
 For comparison, the worst optimized profiling set (described in next section) performance was RMSE=1.05.
 Figure @fig:goodPoorGrokking offers an example of a successful profiling set alongside one where workers performed poorly.
-The reason the bottom set in Figure @fig:goodPoorGrokking performed poorly is only speculative, though it is notable that it did not capture the workers opinion of 'cute figurines', as the one above did with the cuddling bird and the cupcake salt and pepper shakers.
+The reason the bottom set in Figure @fig:goodPoorGrokking performed poorly is only speculative, though it is notable that it did not capture the workers' opinion of 'cute figurines', as the one above did with the cuddling bird and the cupcake salt and pepper shakers.
 The taste cluster examples in Figure @fig:cluster-examples show that this is a large facet of the space.
 However, of the nine workers that left feedback for the poorly recommended task, none expressed concerns about the training set.